 Select the Account Name - 'Expenses', click the 'Save&Close' button.

 In this case, you have several options.
 First option: you can go back to the original file and correct it as well.
 Then go to 'Back Up' and restore it.
 Click 'File' - 'Back Up Company' - 'Restore Previous Local Backup' and select file.

 Then you correct your full file in a text editor if you like to go this way.

-Second option: if it is incorrect account name then you would correct it right in the text editor and save the file.
+Second option: if it is an incorrect account name then you would correct it right in the text editor and save the file.
 And then import this file again.
-So, we have sample-bank statement_0501101017.
+So, we have a sample bank statement_0501101017.
 You don't need to do anything with this file.

 Just click 'File' - 'Utilities' - 'Import' - 'IIF Files'.
 Quickbooks must close all windows to import the IIF file - click 'OK'.

 And select this account, that was created by Quickbooks for you.
 Click the 'Open' button.

 Done!
 We have two transactions completed.